saqib1707/saqib1707.github.io/index.md

 	<tbody>
 		<tr>
 			<div>
-				<p>I am broadly interested in the field of <b>machine learning</b>, <b>robot learning</b> and <b>computer vision</b>, which arises from my fascination with discovering similarities between human learning and artificial intelligence.
+				<p>I am broadly interested in the field of <b>machine learning</b>, <b>computer vision</b>, and <b>robot learning</b>, which arises from my fascination with discovering similarities between human learning and artificial intelligence.
 As a remarkable product of evolution, humans can serve as a blueprint for the generalization and adaptation of neural agents.
-My research aims to develop AI algorithms that can be implemented in real-world systems, enabling them to learn from human demonstrations and advance through self-supervised learning and curiosity.
-I believe AI in the future should be flexible, learn with little supervision, and learn continuously over their lifetime.
-I work with reinforcement learning, machine learning, computer vision and robotics.</p>
+My research aims to develop AI algorithms that can be seamlessly implemented into real-world systems, enabling them to learn from human demonstrations and advance through self-supervised learning and curiosity.
+In my view, the future of AI lies in the development of flexible systems that require minimal supervision and have the ability to learn continuously throughout their lifespan.</p>
 			</div>
 		</tr>
 	</tbody>